Arkansas Highway 336: History

-Current designations

 The Arkansas State Highway Commission designated a second segment of Highway 336 along a county road between US 65 and Culpepper on January 12, 1966.
-The Higden segment was designated on October 25, 1972 to restore Higden's access to the state highway system following the creation of Greers Ferry Lake.
-Highway 366 was extended from Culpepper to the western terminus on May 23, 1973 following Act 9 of 1973 by the Arkansas General Assembly.
+The Higden segment was designated on October 25, 1972, to restore Higden's access to the state highway system following the creation of Greers Ferry Lake.
+Highway 366 was extended from Culpepper to the western terminus on May 23, 1973, following Act 9 of 1973 by the Arkansas General Assembly.
 The act directed county judges and legislators to designate up to 12 mi of county roads as state highways in each county.